A Pakistani court orders former Prime Minister Imran Khan to be released on bail

 Government and opposition leaders had begun talks shortly before Khan's arrest to try to reduce tensions, Kugelman says.
 But now, he says, "The gloves are off on both sides."

+Khan, 70, was ousted in a no-confidence motion in Parliament after Bajwa signaled that the army no longer supported Khan's government.
+But the coalition government that replaced him is deeply unpopular, and the country has lurched from one crisis to another, including an unraveling economy and soaring inflation that has left millions on the verge of starvation.

+Khan still faces multiple corruption charges, which he and his supporters characterize as "politically motivated."
+Conviction would disqualify him from running in elections due later this year.

-Amid the chaos, the military accused what it called "evil elements" of inciting these attacks and accused protesters of wanting to push Pakistan into "a civil war."
+Following protesters' attacks on its installations, the military accused what it called "evil elements" of inciting the attacks and said protesters wanted to push Pakistan into "a civil war."

+Security forces have since detained Khan's top aides, including his former foreign minister, information minister and finance minister.
+On Friday, Khan's party said security forces detained one of Khan's most prominent female allies, the former human rights minister, Shireen Mazari.

+Hundreds of Khan supporters have also been rounded up, and hospital workers say eight protesters have died in clashes.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.